ToxicFrog/doom-mods/gzap/doc/new-wads.md

 If a file already exists there for this WAD, simply append the new tuning data to it.

+### Tuning without randomizing

+The randomizer supports a "pretuning mode" which can be used to perform tuning using the original item locations from the wad.
+To enable this, just set `pretuning_mode` to `true` in your YAML.
+This will override most other settings, and give you a game with the original item placements, all levels unlocked and mapped from the start, and no starting keys.

 ### Unreachable checks

 You may encounter checks that are unreachable in normal play.
 For example, Going